 Meanwhile, a director may apply to the court, even if they are subject to a ban, should they wish to act as a director.
 The court has the right to allow this if the circumstances are justified.
 For example, if there could be clear benefits in terms of a business or any employees.

 What Happens if a Disqualification Order is Breached?

-If the former director breaches the disqualification order, then they could face a prison sentence of up to two years, a further period of disqualification and they will be committing a criminal offense.
+If the former director breaches the disqualification order, they could face a prison sentence of up to two years, a further period of disqualification and will be committing a criminal offence.
 They could also be personally liable for any company debts if these were incurred when the breach took place.

 Further, if a barred director asks someone else to manage a company under their instructions while banned, this could result in the third party also being prosecuted.

 The Small Business, Enterprise, and Employment Act 2015 – LEGISLATION “Small Business, Enterprise and Employment Act” brought in broader grounds for disqualification, including for some foreign offences, increased levels of reporting, extended periods for taking action and the introduction of creditor compensation.